carrierfry/pixels-dndbeyond-userscript/README.md

 - Can connect to Pixel dice
 - Can identify a roll with a Pixel die and submit it to DnD Beyond as a custom roll
 - Die rolls appear in the game log for other players that are in the session
+- "Pixel Mode" button.
+Let's you choose a check/save/damage and waits for you to roll your Pixel die.
+After you rolled the die, it automatically submits the roll to DnD Beyond

 ## How to use
 1. Install [Tampermonkey](https://www.tampermonkey.net/) into your browser (chromium based browsers like Chrome or Edge should work)